 “What’s the situation?” he asked.

 “Our man spilled his guts.
 They want another three hundred thou.
 I need to call it in and then go back up there and take what we got.”
-Ben talked while he was extricating his satellite phone, pausing for a second to pull the canvas sack with the banded twenties in it from the van.
+Patton talked while he was extricating his satellite phone, pausing for a second to pull the canvas sack with the banded twenties in it from the van.